 The walls within the space were covered with black scrim, for the floor we brought in 8, 25-litre bags of topsoil.
 I sprayed the topsoil with hydrogen peroxide and diatomaceous earth to keep the possibility of fungus flies to a minimum.

-Visitors started referring to the installation as a Shrine to Mycelium.
+Visitors started referring to the installation as a Shrine or Temple to Mycelium.

 Entering the room visitors were first introduced to mycelium's ability to bio-remediate toxins from the environment.
 Jars containing Ganoderma lucidum with aniline dye and PVC, Pleurotus ostreatus and motor oil were on display.
 Within less than 2 days the Pleurotus ostreatus (oyster mushrooms) completely absorbed the motor oil and started thriving off of the hydro-carbons.

 A very profound moment for me was when I’d taken a break from sitting the installation and returned to find a women sobbing, wishing to meet me.
 She told me that she had never considered the sentience of anything like a plant before.
 A fantastic conversation took place.

 People found a connection with themselves, with each other, and for some, a paradigm shift occurred.